 I am originally from a small town in southeast South Dakota, and both music and sports have always been competing parts of my life.
 A common weekend activity involved singing with my family, mom at the piano and dad on the accordian, but then also shooting hoops or throwing the softball around.
-During high school, I was an all-state athlete in three sports, and in college a six-time national qualifier in the triple jump.
-It was during my junior year of college that I realized as much as I enjoyed sports, that is what they were, an enjoyment.
-Music was my passion.
-There was a reason I began studying piano with my mother at age 3 and knew so early in life that I would someday pursue a career in music.
-I felt complete joy at age 9, when I played for the school musical and a church cantata, and it was through various accompanying experiences such as these that I realized my passion for collaborative piano.
+Throughout high school, I was an all-state athlete in three sports and in college a six-time national qualifier in the triple jump.
+During my junior year of college, I realized that, as much as I enjoyed sports, that is what they were — an enjoyment.
+Music was my passion, and I could use my athleticism to enhance my musicianship.
+Playing for a school musical and church cantata at age nine were the first of many collaborative experiences that lead to realizing my joy and abilities for collaborative piano.

 - MUSC-005 Piano Lesson

 - MUSC-006 Piano Lesson